azuredevcollege/trainingdays/day6/challenges/challenge0.md

 - Make sure your Windows system supports Hardware Virtualization Technology and that virtualization is enabled.
   - For Windows 10 | Run Speccy --> https://www.piriform.com/speccy, and look at the CPU information.

   - For Windows 8 or 8.1 | Choose Start > Task Manager and navigate to the Performance tab.
-Under CPU you should see the Virtulization section which must be "Enabled".
+Under CPU you should see the Virtualization section which must be "Enabled".

   - For Windows 7 Run Speccy --> https://www.piriform.com/speccyand follow the on-screen instructions.